James-8212913/Website_Deploy/Pages/ch1.md

 as.numeric(x)
 mean(x) ## Proportion that are 'TRUE'
 ```

- If there is any chance of confusion specifically coerce a vector to another type with
+ If there is any chance of confusion specifically coerce a vector to another type with:

  - `as.logical`
  - `as.integer`
  - `as.character`